cjwichman/ihs/README.md

 # ihs
-Replication files for inverse hyperbolic sine paper (Bellemare &amp; Wichman, 2018)
+Replication files for Bellemare and Wichman, ["Elasticities and the Inverse Hyperbolic Sine Transformation,"](https://github.com/cjwichman/publications/blob/master/bellemare_wichman_OBES_2019.pdf) Oxford Bulletin of Economics and Statistics, 2019.

-These files replicate the results for: [Bellemare and Wichman, "Elasticities and the Inverse Hyperbolic Sine Transformation," Oxford Bulletin of Economics and Statistics, 2019.](https://github.com/cjwichman/publications/blob/master/bellemare_wichman_OBES_2019.pdf)
+Run _Master.do